Nebukam/PCGExtendedToolkit/_sources/doc-sampling/sampling-nearest-surface.md

 > Important note: under the hood this find the closest point on the closest collider -- this feature **is only supported for simple collider and won't work on complex ones**.
 {: .error }

----
-# Inputs
-## In
-Points that will sample the environment for collision.
-Each point position in world space will be used as a center for a spherical query of the surrounding collisons.

----
-# Outputs
-## Out
-Same as input, with additional metadata.